osquery/osquery/docs/wiki/deployment/remote.md

 ### TLS client-auth enrollment

-If the **node** machines have a deployed TLS client certificate and key they should include those paths using `--tls_client_cert` and `--tls_client_key`.
+If the **node** machines have a deployed TLS client certificate and key, they should include those paths using `--tls_client_cert` and `--tls_client_key`.
 The TLS server may implement an enroll process to supply nodes with identifying **node_key**s or return blank keys during enrollment and require TLS client authentication for every endpoint request.

 If using TLS client authentication the enrollment step can be skipped entirely.
 Note that it is NOT skipped automatically.
 If your service does not need/implement enrollment include `--disable_enrollment` in the osquery configuration.